New or refurbished?

 - Processor (CPU)

-Unless you're into advanced gaming, any of the i5 processors we offer will be more than adequate!
+Unless you’re into enthusiast gaming, any of the i5 processors we offer will be more than adequate!

 For more information on processor options and differences click here.

-- Storage (Hard Disk / Solid State Disk Drive)
+- Storage (Hard Disk Drive / Solid State Drive)

 Buy an SSD and you won’t regret it… it defines the user experience.